Chapter By-Laws - 2013

 1. All public relations and advertisements will be in control by the chapter board.
 Radio, News Paper, T.V., etc.) If a coach or a non-board member are to violate this By-law, that person will be suspended from all B.C.F. activities for 1 week.
 2nd offense there will be a 2 week suspension.
 3rd offense there will be a suspension of 1 calendar year.

-2. Vice President will assume the responsibilities of Commissioner when the chapter Commissioner is not available.
+2. Deputy Commissioner will assume the responsibilities of Commissioner when the chapter Commissioner is not available.

 3. Discipline for breaking any of the By-laws will be 1 week suspension for the first offense, 2 weeks for the 2nd offense and one calendar year for the 3rd offense.

 4. All money will be counted by two of the following people, the Treasure, the Secretary, or the Commissioner.
-And then a form will be filled out with all three signatures.
+And then a form will be filled out with both signatures.

 5. Any money spent by board members will be reported to the treasurer within 24 hours, and a recipt will be given to the treasure within 72 hours.